aureliusenterprise/aurelius-atlas-documentation/docs/faq.md

 ## 3. What kind of licensing are you using?

-We’re using Elastic License 2.0.
+We’re using
+[Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).
 It allows commercial and private use, modifications, distribution, and patenting claims.
 It requires including the license and stating changes.

 ## 4. How can I get my data in Aurelius Atlas?

-You can find a detailed tutorial on how to simply get your data in here.
+You can find a detailed tutorial on how to get your data in the [Getting started](getting-started.md) section.